 All Predoctoral Research Fellows are required to participate in weekly seminars on Responsible Conduct in Research.
 In addition, Fellows will attend all special research-oriented lectures and seminars that are held throughout the summer.

 Student Scholars & Research Day

-Predoctoral Research Fellows are required to exhibit a presentation during the Texas A&M University Baylor College Student Scholars & Research Day, which is held in April each year.
+Predoctoral Research Fellows are required to exhibit a presentation during the Texas A&M University College Student Scholars & Research Day, which is held in April each year.

 Presentation at AADR/IADR

 Predoctoral Research Fellows and their faculty mentors are encouraged to present their research at the annual meeting of the American Association for Dental Research.
 Limited travel funds may be available for Predoctoral Research Fellows who are presenting this research.
-Selected Fellows may be chosen to represent Texas A&M University Baylor College in student research competitions within Texas and nationally.
+Selected Fellows may be chosen to represent Texas A&M University College of dentistry in student research competitions within Texas and nationally.
 If chosen to compete, the College will pay the Fellow's travel expenses.

 Thanks to the generosity of the Baylor Oral Health Foundation, financial support is provided for stipends and travel expenses.
 Funds available to support the PRTF, however, are limited and the number of Predoctoral Fellowships may vary from year to year.

 As the amount of funds available varies, so will the number and levels of stipends for Predoctoral Fellows.
 The maximum total stipend is $1,200 but may be adjusted according to the Fellow's schedule.